American Funds 2030 Target Date Retirement Fund®

 Underlying funds and their allocation percentages are subject to the Portfolio Oversight Committee’s discretion and will evolve over time.
 Underlying funds may be added or removed during the year.

-Investors should carefully consider investment objectives, risks, charges and expenses.
-This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from your plan’s financial professional or downloaded and should be read carefully before investing.
+Investors should carefully consider the investment objectives, risks, charges and expenses of the American Funds.
+This and other important information is contained in each fund’s summary prospectus and prospectus, which can be obtained from your financial professional or downloaded and should be read carefully before investing.
 You can find a link to the prospectus at the top of the page.